13 Useful Tips for Using Asana

 If you haven’t found the answer to this question yet, then let’s summarize: Jira is more suitable for small teams that are focused on software development or other technical projects; Asana is suitable for large companies whose departments need to collaborate.
 It is also worth paying attention to the functionality of both platforms, which in the table looks as follows:

-In order to make the right decision, you can also consult with Cloudfresh consultants, who will advise you on installation and functionality.
+In order to make the right decision, you can also contact our Asana consulting team, who will advise you on installation and functionality.

 Our specialists will help you optimize your IT infrastructure, develop integrations for better system interoperability, and help create completely new structures and processes for your teams, while our support center will provide you with the best customer experience!